FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 | 3,072      | 107M   |
 | 4,096      | 250M   |

-These results establish the crux of the author's argument that embeddings are unable to represent enough data.
+These results establish the crux of the author's argument that embeddings are unable to represent enough data for "web-scale data".
 Looking a bit deeper, it's a bit unclear if this is the case.
-The following subsections will discuss methodological and experimental design issues.
+The following subsections will discuss methodological and experimental design issues with this approach.

 ### Methodological Issues